CRAKZOR/linkedin-post-automator/README.md

 # 🤖 LinkedIn Post Automator

-**LinkedIn Post Automator** is a versatile tool designed to either scrape the latest news from designated websites or generate content directly through OpenAI's GPT, crafting compelling LinkedIn post content.
-This tool ensures fresh and captivating content is produced at regular intervals without the need for manual intervention.
+**LinkedIn Post Automator** is a versatile tool designed to generate content using OpenAI's GPT.
+It crafts compelling LinkedIn post content in response to user prompts and can optionally incorporate scraped data from designated websites.
+This tool ensures that fresh and captivating content is produced regularly without manual intervention.

 ## 📁 Project Structure

 ### 🚀 Main Component:
-- **main.py**: This file serves as the crux of the project.
-It provides a seamless integration between web scraping, ChatGPT processing, and LinkedIn content generation.
-Once initiated, it operates in a perpetual loop, relying on an internal scheduler to roll out content based on the user-defined interval.
+- **main.py**: This file is the central hub of the project.
+It seamlessly integrates web scraping, ChatGPT processing, and LinkedIn content generation.
+Once initiated, it operates in a continuous loop, relying on an internal scheduler to roll out content at user-defined intervals.

 ### 🛠 Configuration:
 User-specific settings are housed in the `config.json` file: